Towards Avoiding the Data Mess: Industry Insights from Data Mesh Implementations: Foundations Related Work

-\textbf{Definition 2: Data lake.} \textit{A data lake is a logical view of all data sources, in their raw format, available and accessible by data scientists to find new insights} \cite{Madera2016TheWave}.
+\textbf{Definition 2: Data lake.} \textit{Data lake is a central repository system for storage, processing, and analysis of unstructured, semi-structured, or structured raw data in its original format} \cite[based on]{couto2019mapping}.

-\textbf{Definition 3: Data lakehouse.} \textit{Data lakehouse is a data architecture concept that combines the low-cost storage (of structured, semi-structured, and unstructured data) of data lakes, with the benefits of a data warehouse like fast query performance and effective data governance} \cite[based on]{Orescanin2021DataArchitecture}.
+\textbf{Definition 3: Data lakehouse.} \textit{A data lakehouse is a data management system based on low-cost and directly-accessible storage (of structured, semi-structured, and unstructured data) that further provides traditional analytical DBMS management and performance features} \cite[based on]{armbrust2021lakehouse}.

+A related but different term is data fabric.
+Data fabric is a technical architecture that brings together heterogeneous data that spans across multiple data sources; it allows organizations to monitor and manage data regardless of the location, considering appropriate data governance and data cataloging \cite{Li2022AGraph}.
+As such, its' primary focus lies in the integration of multiple data management systems, including data warehouses, data lakes, or data lakehouses.
+To provide access for users throughout the organization, data fabric uses rich metadata \cite{stoyanovich2022responsible} and a data virtualization layer \cite{Li2022AGraph}.
+The use of metadata is crucial not only for accessing, discovering, and understanding of data, but also for automating data integration, engineering, and data governance activities.
+This includes centralized management of data access, privacy, and compliance-related topics.

+\textbf{Definition 4: Data fabric.} \textit{A data fabric is an emerging data management design for attaining flexible, reusable, and augmented data integration pipelines, services, and semantics} \cite{datafabricgartner}.